 Academic-Year Fellowships.
 Any COA student can apply for an academic-year fellowship to work at any INBRE sponsored institution, including Mount Desert Island Biological Laboratory and the Jackson Laboratory.
 Students apply through COA and are then placed through the educational coordinator at the institution they are interested in working at.
 Details on how to apply are given here.
 Students often start by volunteering 10-15 hours a week in a lab, and then move on to larger commitments of time, either through internships or senior projects.
 Several students have often continued to work at the labs after graduation, often before moving on to graduate school, medical school, or other advanced degrees.

-For more information, please contact faculty member Chris Petersen.
+For more information, please contact faculty member Helen Hess.